 PAGES (Past Global Changes) provides support for the gathering and synthesis of observations, reconstructions, and the modeling of climate, ecosystem, environmental and societal dynamics in the past.

-We encourage international and interdisciplinary collaboration and seek to promote the involvement of early-career researchers and scientists from developing countries.
+We encourage international and interdisciplinary collaboration and seek to promote the involvement of early-career researchers and scientists from low- and middle-income countries.